Swayamvar (TV series)

-Swayamvar is a reality television show, where the contestants perform tasks and woe the hopeful bride/groom in return for their hand in marriage.
+Swayamvar is a reality television show, where the contestants perform tasks and woo the hopeful bride/groom in return for their hand in marriage.

 It started airing in India with the Swayamvar Season 1 in 2009 and followed that with Swayamvar Season 2 (2010).
 In February 2011, Imagine TV announced the launch of the Swayamvar Season 3.

 The Swayamvar Season 3 started airing on Imagine TV from 30 May 2011.
 The winner of Ratan Ka Rishta will get the bride/groom of the season's hand in marriage.

 The new series sees a new host and a new location for the show.
-The new host is television actor, Hiten Tejwani, while the new location for the TV show is Shiv Vilas Palace in Jaipur,Rajasthan.
+The new host is television actor, Hiten Tejwani, while the new location for the TV show is Shiv Vilas Palace in Jaipur, Rajasthan.